SoftwareGuy/Ignorance/README.md

 - **[Draknith](https://github.com/FizzCube)**: Testing and mapping Reliable/Unreliable channels in Mirror to ENET Channels, testing.
 - **[vis2k](https://github.com/vis2k)**: The mad man behind the scenes that made Mirror happen.
 Much respect.
 - **Mirror Discord**: Memes, Courage, LOLs, awesome folks to chat with
+- Others who I have missed.
+Thanks a lot, you know you are.